Saturday, February 2, 2019

 Always celebrated on February 5.
 According to the Air Force News, this holiday "commemorates the birth of John Jeffries, one of America's first weathermen."
 He was born on February 5, 1744, and kept weather records from 1774 to 1816.
 This holiday honors the men and women who work hard to accurately predict the often fickle weather.
-Even with the major technological advances including super computers and satellites, forecasting weather is still a tricky and ever changing task.
+Even with the major technological advances including super computers and satellites, forecasting weather is still a tricky, ever changing, and always challenging task.

 Feb.
 6 Lame Duck Day

 Feb.
 7 Wave All Your Fingers At Your Neighbor Day

 Feb.
 7 Send A Card To A Friend Day (a holiday created by Hallmark?)

 Feb.
 8 Boy Scout Day

 Feb.
 8 Kite Flying Day

 Always celebrated on February 8 (but why in the middle of winter?).
 People have enjoyed flying kites for thousands of years, both children and adults.
 The most well known kite flyer is undoubtedly Benjamin Franklin with his key and lightning experiment.
 Kites were first used by the military in ancient China over 3,000 years ago.

 Feb.
 10 Umbrella Day

 Feb.
 11 Don't Cry Over Spilled Milk Day